Suzanne Mobley Bennett

 Natalie Lawson is a mother of five children.
 She has a B.S. in Biblical Studies, Church Music and a teacher's license in K-12 music.
 She has been serving with her husband in ministry for 26 years.
 She loves to bring others joy through music, Bible study and fun.

-Chris Moore is a homeschool dad of three.
-He is a graduate of Eastern Kentucky University with a Bachelor’s in Business Administration.
-He and his wife, Dana, are the owners of a paint and flooring store in Nicholasville (Moore Innovations).
+Chris Moore is a homeschool father of three.
+He graduated from Eastern Kentucky University with a Bachelor’s in Business Administration.
+He and his wife Dana are the owners of a paint and flooring store in Nicholasville (Moore Innovations).
 Chris has served on numerous boards for various community organizations, including the DOL - Work Force Investment, YMCA, Habitat for Humanity and the Chamber of Commerce.
 He was also elected as a Nicholasville City Commissioner for two terms.
-Chris has taught classes in areas such as finance, public speaking, civics, current events, and life skills for young men for the past four years at Christian Homeschool Co-op (CHC).
+Chris has taught classes in areas such as finance, public speaking, civics, current events, life skills for young men, and physical education at both BU Electives and Christian Homeschool of the Commonwealth (CHC).